Tarantino on the wall: the ear as visual punctuation.

 Why Tarantino (for us)

-Tarantino doesn't just film stories: he edits memories.
-His shots are jukeboxes of cinema, TV, and pulp culture.
-When we work with him, the goal isn't to replicate a scene, but to crystallize his method: cutting, moving, quoting, smiling while it hurts.
+Tarantino doesn’t just film stories: he edits memories.
+His frames are jukeboxes of cinema, TV, and pulp culture.
+When we work on him, the goal isn’t to replicate a scene but to crystallize his method: cutting, shifting, quoting, smiling while it hurts.

 The object as direction

-Choosing a single detail, the ear, was a directorial decision, not a reporting one.
-By reducing the film's action to a bare minimum, we leave room for the off-screen: everything you don't see, you imagine.
-The white surrounding is our silence, like a musical pause before the riff.
-The red-stained typography is the editing: a chromatic jump cut that holds together laughter and disgust.
+Choosing a single detail—the ear—was a directorial decision, not a journalistic one.
+By reducing to a symbol what in the film is action, we leave room for the off-screen: everything you don’t see, you imagine.
+The white around it is our silence, like a musical pause before the riff.
+The typography stained with red is the editing: a chromatic jump cut that holds together laughter and disgust.

 Music, rhythm, irony

 In Tarantino, violence dances with music.
-The film plays on the same paradox: the red stream descends in time, almost as if it were a drum beat.
-We're interested in that ambiguous boundary where the audience asks themselves, "Can I laugh?"—the same question Tarantino poses to us.
+The work plays on the same paradox: the red flow descends in time, almost like a drumbeat.
+We’re interested in that ambiguous boundary where the audience asks, “can I laugh?”, the same question Tarantino makes us feel.

-There's no complacency: there's critical distance.
-Bringing detail out of the frame is a way to expose artifice.
-It's like saying, "What you're watching is cinema," and cinema, at times, is a trick that reveals truth.
+There’s no indulgence: there’s critical distance.
+Bringing the detail outside the frame is a way to reveal the artifice.
+It’s like saying: “what you’re watching is cinema,” and cinema, at times, is a trick that reveals truth.

 For those who collect directors before films.
-For those who love dark humor, reference culture, and memorable poster images.
+For those who love pitch-black humor, citationist culture, and poster-like images that stay in your mind.

 0 comments